Speakers

 Pam is a Certified Fund Raising Executive and is a registered Fundraising Counsel with the State of California.
 She was named as the 2003 Hank Rosso Outstanding Fundraising Executive by the Golden Gate Chapter of the Association of Fundraising Executives and Northern California Grantmakers.

-Kevin FlatteryKevin Flattery has served as Director of Institutional Advancement St. Teresa’s Academy, Kansas City, MO since 1998.
-He is responsible for the design and execution of all aspects of advancement for one of the oldest and largest private, Catholic, secondary schools for girls in the Midwest.
-He oversees strategic planning, admissions, marketing, public relations, major gifts, capital campaign, annual giving, planned giving, endowment growth, corporate and foundation relations and special event fund raising.
-Kevin recently completed a successful $14 million capital campaign that included the development of the largest community school of the arts in Kansas City.
-He is currently working on a $10 million endowment fundraising campaign.
+Kevin served as Director of Institutional Advancement St. Teresa’s Academy, Kansas City, MO for 10 years beginning in 2008.
+There he was responsible for the design and execution of all aspects of advancement for one of the oldest and largest private, Catholic, secondary schools for girls in the Midwest.
+He oversaw strategic planning, admissions, marketing, public relations, major gifts, capital campaign, annual giving, planned giving, endowment growth, corporate and foundation relations and special event fund raising.
+In 2006 Kevin completed a successful $14 million capital campaign that included the development of the largest community school of the arts in Kansas City.
+This was followed by a $10 million endowment fundraising campaign.

 A veteran of the nonprofit sector Kevin has extensive experience with face-to-face gift solicitation.
 The early years of his career were spent in health care administration.
 Kevin is also the coordinator for Nonprofit Business Solutions where he has applied his extensive experience developing business plans to the nonprofit sector.